 Preparation for the first day

 - Create a detailed plan for the first week.
-Share it with the newcomer a few days before the start date to reduce anxiety and give them time to prepare.
+Sharing the first-week plan with the newcomer a few days before the start date reduces the anxiety of the unknown and enables them to prepare questions, review materials, and arrive — functionally speaking — with context rather than starting from zero.

 Structured onboarding program